 If you have a large family and there is more than one girl that is suitable for the role, don’t worry!
-You are on the road of having a happy crowd and as discussed before, there are multiple possible benefits in having more than one flower girl!
+You are on the road to having a happy crowd and as discussed before, there are multiple possible benefits in having more than one flower girl!

 What Are the Flower Girl's Duties and Rules?

 Or maybe your girl just found out that she’ll be the lucky one.
 Now you should answer all your questions about the flower girl’s duties so you can help the little one preparing for the big day.

 It’s important to know what option is suitable for your wedding.

 The girl must know what she’ll be doing early in the preparation phase so she can be trained properly.
 Learning a role that she enjoys and finding out later that she will not be doing the same thing can be a little frustrating.

 The flower girl is responsible for scattering flowers on the bridal path from a basket.
 While walking down the aisle before the bride or the bridesmaids, she offers an entertaining moment for the guests while snatches smiles from everybody.